 "OK.
 Have it your way."
 (Exit traffic gendarme.)

-Victory of sorts on behalf of the downtrodden, all in
+good-natured Victory of sorts on behalf of the

-life, thwarted, vexed, stepped on, yet maintaining the
+besieged by life, thwarted, vexed, stepped on, yet

 Eduardo De Filippo does describe it, however, and it is why he is one of the best-loved and best-known Italian playwrights of the century.
 "Eduardo" (Italians, affectionately, are on a first-name basis with their great artists), can be as bewildering as the Absurd, yet as political and 'socially relevant' as Shaw or Brecht.